GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/scenarios/migrate-tf-resource-beta.md

 * You may need to modify the auto-generated `types.go` to keep the existing fields the same (even if it is not following the recommended styles and conventions).
 You can run `dev/tasks/generate-crds` (repeatedly) to make sure the CRD are the same (comment changes are acceptable).

-* Add `cnrm.cloud.google.com/dcl2crd: "true"` or `cnrm.cloud.google.com/tf2crd: "true"` to the API tag [example](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/0bbac86ace6ab2f4051b574f026d5fe47fa05b75/pkg/controller/direct/redis/cluster/roundtrip_test.go#L92), to continue using TF-based controllers.
+* Add `cnrm.cloud.google.com/dcl2crd: "true"` or `cnrm.cloud.google.com/tf2crd: "true"` to the API tag [example](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/0bbac86ace6ab2f4051b574f026d5fe47fa05b75/pkg/controller/direct/redis/cluster/roundtrip_test.go#L92), to continue using DCL-based or TF-based controllers.

 * You may see some new fields added to the CRD.
 These are expected since the TF/DCL based resources could be out of date (and users are looking forward to these new fields!).
 You **shall comment out** those new fields using `/*NOTYET ..*/` in this PR if they are not supported in the TF-based controller yet (we will add them later).